-Fundamentals of matrix algebra, the theory of linear transformations and their applications.
-The topics covered include matrix solution of systems of linear equations, determinants, Euclidean and abstract vector spaces, bases, eigenvectors and eigenvalues, and inner product spaces.
-Application to physics, economics and engineering.
+This course is a study of the fundamentals of linear algebra.
+The topics include vectors, vector spaces, inner product spaces, matrices, systems of linear equations, determinants, eigenvalues and eigenvectors, linear transformations, and applications of these linear algebra concepts.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.
 (CAN MATH 26) Offered spring semester only.